Gabosgit/Gabosgit/README.md

 <h3 align="center">Welcome to my page!</h3>

 <p align="center">
-  A passionate frontend developer from Argentina living in Germany <br>
+  I am a passionate musician and frontend developer based in Germany<br>
-  I am interested 👀 in the development of web applications in both frontend and backend.
+  👀 interested in the development of web applications in both frontend and backend.
 </p>

 <table align="center">